-Aruba has met all aspects of the terms of reference (OECD, 2017[3]) (ToR) for the calendar year 2019 (year in review) and no recommendations are made.
+Aruba has met all aspects of the terms of reference (OECD, 2021[3]) (ToR) for the calendar year 2021 (year in review), and no recommendations are made.

 Aruba can legally issue five types of rulings within the scope of the transparency framework.

-In practice, Aruba has not issued any rulings within the scope of the transparency framework.
+In practice, Aruba issued no rulings within the scope of the transparency framework.